Inner bounds via simultaneous decoding in quantum network information theory: Introduction

-For quantum channels, proving a joint typicality lemma that can withstand union and intersection arguments was a big bottleneck.
-As a result of this bottleneck, many inner bounds in classical network information theory were hitherto not known to be extendable to the quantum setting.
-Fawzi et al.~\cite{fawzi:interference} and Sen~\cite{sen:interference} did construct a simultaneous decoder for the two sender multiple access channel with classical inputs and quantum output (cq-MAC) but their constructions, which were given in the asymptotic iid setting, are not known to work in the one-shot setting.
+Fawzi {\it et al}~\cite{fawzi:interference} and Sen~\cite{sen:interference} did construct a simultaneous decoder for the two sender multiple access channel with classical inputs and quantum output (cq-MAC) but their constructions, which were given in the asymptotic iid setting, are not known to work in the one-shot setting.
 Qi, Wang and Wilde~\cite{qi:simultaneous} constructed a one-shot simultaneous decoder for the cq-MAC with an arbitrary number of senders, but their achievable rates restricted to the asymptotic iid setting are inferior to the optimal rates obtained by Winter~\cite{winter:cqmac} using successive cancellation.
 Thus, for more than two senders a simultaneous decoder for the cq-MAC achieving optimal rates was hitherto unknown even in the asymptotic iid setting.
 A simultaneous decoder for the MAC with three senders is used as a crucial ingredient in the proof of the Han-Kobayashi inner bound for the interference channel \cite{HanKobayashi}, even in the asymptotic iid classical setting.
 Thus, the lack of a simultaneous decoder for the asymptotic iid quantum setting is a bottleneck, which was sidestepped by Sen~\cite{sen:interference} by constructing a simultaneous decoder for a restricted type of three sender cq-MAC which sufficed to prove the Han-Kobayashi inner bound in the asymptotic iid setting for sending classical information over a quantum interference channel.
 Hirche, Morgan and Wilde~\cite{hirche:interference} also proved the Han-Kobayashi inner bound for sending classical information over a quantum interference channel in the asymptotic iid setting.
 They did so using successive cancellation and polar coding.
-However, both Sen's and Hirche et al.'s techniques are tied to the asymptotic iid setting and do not give any non-trivial inner bound for the interference channel in the one-shot setting.
-Even worse, those techniques do not seem to give any non-trivial inner bound for the entanglement assisted interference channel even in the asymptotic iid quantum setting.
+However, both Sen's and Hirche {\it et al}'s techniques are tied to the asymptotic iid setting and do not give any non-trivial inner bound for the interference channel in the one-shot setting.
+Additionally, those techniques do not seem to give any non-trivial inner bound for the entanglement assisted interference channel even in the asymptotic iid quantum setting.